zuzavop/image-searcher/gasearcher/README.md

 3. Open your web browser and go to http://localhost:8000/ to access the GASearcher.

+In case the error occurs when starting the server itself, try running the `python manage.py migrate` command first and then try to start the server again using `python manage.py runserver`.

 ## Using

 Once you have the GASearcher running, you can use it to search in sample image dataset using text queries.

 To search using text: